Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Introduction

-The works discussed in \cite{alrabeiah2020millimeter,demirhan2022radar,klautau2019lidar,wu2022lidar,fan2022radar,charan2021vision,huang2021mimo,xu2021deep, gao2023cv} utilize uni-modal sensory data, which falls short in offering comprehensive environmental features and yields limited gains in communication functionalities.
-Furthermore, the non-RF sensors are sensitive to harsh weather and lighting conditions, causing the uni-modal sensor-based schemes to fail in certain cases.
-Recently, \cite{cheng2022integrated} raises that multi-modal sensing can potentially reflect the channel propagation characteristics and help with multi-layer and multi-objective communication functionalities.
-Furthermore, inspired by human synesthesia, \cite{cheng2022integrated} proposes that the multi-modal sensors can be referred to as ``machine senses" and the multi-modal sensing-communication integration implies synesthesia of ``machine senses" in various RF and non-RF formats.
+The work discussed in \cite{alrabeiah2020millimeter,demirhan2022radar,klautau2019lidar,wu2022lidar,fan2022radar,charan2021vision, differentiation_of_multi_v} uses uni-modal sensory data, which falls short in offering comprehensive environmental features and yields limited gains in communication functionalities.
+Furthermore, the non-radio frequency sensors are sensitive to weather and lighting conditions, causing uni-modal sensor-based schemes to fail in certain cases.
+Recently, Cheng \textit{et al.} \cite{SoM} raised that multi-modal sensing can potentially reflect the channel propagation characteristics and bring broader functional optimization in communication systems beyond hardware resources, which is summarized as the Synesthesia of Machines (SoM) framework.
 However, merely combining multi-modal data is far from sufficient in real use, thus advanced data processing and feature analysis require an in-depth investigation.
 Firstly, efficient data pre-processing methods for multi-modal data with different semantic information and data structures must be developed to extract relevant features and eliminate redundant information.
-Secondly, dedicated DL models capable of extracting multi-modal features and fusing them need to be explored.
-To this end, we propose a Multi-Modal Feature Fusion Network (MMFF-Net) which includes three judiciously designed feature extraction modules, a multi-modal feature fusion mechanism, and two distinct regression models for predicting the angle of vehicles.
+Secondly, dedicated DL models capable of extracting multi-modal features and reasonably fusing them need to be explored.
+To this end, we propose a Multi-Modal Feature Fusion Network (MMFF-Net) which includes three judiciously designed feature extraction modules, {an intelligent multi-modal feature fusion mechanism}, and two distinct regression models for predicting the beamforming angle, {realizing the goal of sensing-assisted communications}.
 Our main contributions are summarized as follows: